-Debt is, without a doubt an incredible burden on your relationships, wallet, well-being, and confidence.
-Beyond the obvious interest on credit cards or a mortgage, the real price of debt is reflected in other areas of your life.
-Understanding the real cost of financial decisions which lead to more debt may be the way to better your financial management and life overall.
+Debt is, without a doubt, an incredible burden on not only your wallet but also on your relationships, well-being and confidence.
+Beyond the obvious interest on credit cards or loans, the real price of debt is reflected in other areas of your life.
+Understanding the real cost of your financial decisions can tend to help you make better choices, and ultimately keep you out of debt.

 So, what is the true cost of debt?
 While most people calculate the cost of debt as the actual cost interest paid towards a loan or credit card.
 For example, if you borrow $2500 at an interest rate of 10%, you would pay $250 in order to get that loan, and therefore the total cost of your purchase was not in fact $2500, but $2750.

 That is a simple calculation, and for many people, it can take them months or even years to pay off a loan.
 As interest continues to accumulate over time, it can be difficult to know how much you’ve truly paid for an expense.